MOUNTAIN BLOG

 Photo: Tred Magill

-Nature Conservation have this sign on the contour path, directly above the Cable Station and right in front of the start of India-Venster.
+South African National Parks (SANParks) have this sign on the contour path, directly above the Cable Station and right in front of the start of India-Venster.
 There is only this sign, which points the way to Platteklip and makes no reference to India-Venster, which starts immediately behind the sign.
-So does the hapless tourist follow the direction of the sign, along the contour path, or do they follow the steps behind the sign; and blunder onto the much more precarious India-Venster route, which is more difficult and on which they could get lost?

 Approaching the top of Venster Buttress - go left and you're looking across towards India Ravine; go right and you're heading towards Kloof Corner.